micromasterminds/esp32c6_zigbee_router_examples/Zigbee_Light_Bulb_Router_V2.1/README.md

 To get more information about the Espressif boards see [Espressif Development Kits](https://www.espressif.com/en/products/devkits).

 * Before Compile/Verify, select the correct board: `Tools -> Board`.
-* Select the End device Zigbee mode: `Tools -> Zigbee mode: Zigbee ED (end device)`
+* Select the End device Zigbee mode: `Tools -> Zigbee mode: Zigbee ZCZR (Coordinator or Router)`
-* Select Partition Scheme for Zigbee: `Tools -> Partition Scheme: Zigbee 4MB with spiffs`
+* Select Partition Scheme for Zigbee: `Tools -> Partition Scheme: Zigbee ZCZR 4MB with spiffs`
 * Select the COM port: `Tools -> Port: xxx` where the `xxx` is the detected COM port.

 ## Troubleshooting